cta-wave/device-observation-framework/README.md

 If a large number of expected frames containing QR codes are missing then this indicates something is seriously wrong.
 The Observation Framework will terminate the session analysis with an error result. (the threshold for this can be set in the *"config.ini"* file with the *'missing_frame_threshold'* parameter).

 If this occurs, check the quality of the recorded video.
 Ensure that the camera/device set up instructions described earlier have been followed.

+More inforamtion about Debugging Observation Failures can be found [here](https://github.com/cta-wave/device-observation-framework/wiki/Debugging-Observation-Failures).

 # Adding Support for New Tests to the Observation Framework
 When new tests are added to the **dcptf-tests** repository, support for these will also need adding to the Observation Framework.